 - Place chicken thighs in baking dish; lightly salt and pepper; cover with foil and bake until internal temperature reaches 165ºF

 - Remove skin and bone from chicken thigh; shred meat; set aside

 Cook the Holy Trinity (Onion, bell pepper, celery) and Roux

-- In a large stockpot, add oil and Holy Trinity; cook 5 minutes
+- In a large stockpot, add oil and Holy Trinity (onion, celery & bell peppers); cook 5 minutes

 - Add prepared roux to vegetables and mix well; you want the vegetables coated in the roux (See Recipe Notes: Roux)

 - Add chicken broth to the vegetables and roux; combine well (See Recipe Notes: Broth)

 - Add shredded chicken and cayenne pepper to stockpot; (add cayenne pepper in 1 teaspoon increments until you get it as hot as you like)